Mobile Computing Resources

 - UpToDate Anywhere Mobile App for iPhone, iPad, Android and Windows 8 tablet (formerly only for individual subscribers).
 Register from the UpToDate website, and get the app from iTunes, Android or Microsoft Store.
 Free CME included.
 See this page or the UpToDate FAQ (PDF) for more information.

-- MDConsult Mobile - * will be retired in 2014; replacing with ClinicalKey (mobile version not yet released)
+- MDConsult is being retired; being replaced with ClinicalKey (mobile version not yet released)

 - Mobile Micromedex 2.0 - for iPhone, Blackberry, Windows Mobile, and Android.
 On the Micromedex site, click mobileMicromedex® at the top of the page to access instructions and a password for the app.